dapr/docs/concepts/middleware/middleware.md

 ![Middleware](../../images/middleware.png)

 ## Customize processing pipeline
 When launched, a Dapr sidecar contructs a processing pipeline.
 The pipeline consists of a [tracing middleware](../distributed-tracing/README.md) (when tracing is enabled) and a CORS middleware by default.
 Additional middleware, configured by a Dapr [configuration](../configuration/README.md), are added to the pipeline in the order as they are defined.
+The pipeline applies to all Dapr API endpoints, including state, pub/sub, direct messaging, bindings and others.

 > **NOTE:** Dapr provides a **middleware.http.uppercase** middleware that doesn't need any configurations.
 The middleware changes all texts in a request body to uppercase.
 You can use it to test/verify if your custom pipeline is in place.